Janpot/fantastiq/README.md

 ###### Option: `Number backoff`

-Time in milleseconds a job has to be delayed before attempting to execute it again.
+Time in milliseconds a job has to be delayed before attempting to execute it again.

+###### Option: `Boolean unique`

+Only allow unique jobs to be added to the queue.

 <hr>